LTS5/cfflib/doc/source/createconnectomefile.rst

     myMetadata = CMetadata(name)

-you are now able to add a lot of informations to this object but three are required:
+you are able to add a lot of informations to this object but three are required:

     - *name* : the unique name of your connectome object